Kelisei/Kelisei/README.md

 ### Extra

 - :stars: Languages: English, Spanish
-- 😄 Pronouns: he/him
-- 🔭 I’m currently on a webpage with Django.
+- 🔭 I’m currently on a webpage with Vue.
 - ⚡ Fun fact: I don't like Icecream